 He offered me an assignment in 2000 to write and be the editor for their promotional wellness magazine to their members, while I took my Bachelor’s degree in Behavioral sciences (Workscience with a focus on competence development) at Malmo University.
-Much of my previous practices in Qigong and personal development, alongside my education came to be a source for my writing, together with making feature stories about health profiles and articles about spas, personal development etc for four whole issues.
-I also received free training and began to exercise more by lifting weights and practice Body Balance, which later turned into Power Yoga.
+Much of my previous practices in Qigong and personal development, alongside my education, came to be a source for my writing, together with making feature stories about health profiles and articles about spas, personal development etc for four whole issues.
+I also received free fitness and began to exercise more, by lifting weights and practice Body Balance, which later turned into Power Yoga.
 I still do yoga.

 In late fall 2001 I started my own coaching practice called Balansfokus, with a popular newsletter to about 100 subscribers.
 My writings were about a variety of themes and topics, inspired by Cheryl Richardson.
-I did some public speaking and held coaching sessions both for small groups and individual clients through Drivhuset at Malmö University where I also presented a professional paper about this new upcoming profession in 2002-04 alongside a development plan for including coaching in their career center.
+I did some public speaking and held coaching sessions both for small groups and individual clients through Drivhuset at Malmö University, where I also presented a professional paper about this new upcoming profession in 2002-04, alongside a development plan for including coaching in their career center.

-Back in Honolulu I came into contact with Kanu Hawaii, a community organization focusing on environment and compassion, I developed my business plan further with a sharpened eco-friendly approach and business model, while I also met with an architect who can design the house according to my vision.
+Back in Honolulu, I came into contact with Kanu Hawaii, a community organization focusing on environment and compassion, I developed my business plan further with a sharpened eco-friendly approach and business model, while I also met with an architect, who can design the house according to my vision.
 I also connected with Holistic Honu Wellness Center in the Berkeley area to seek collaboration, alongside Pranic Healing through Unity Church, Still and Moving Center in Honolulu, independent Lomilomi practitioners, Kirtan groups and others in 2011, after I had finished translating and editing my first coaching-book into English.